joao-salomao/joao-salomao.github.io/docs/_posts/2023-11-24-consume-rabbitmq-queues-with-laravel-jobs.md

 }
 ```

-Since we want to continuosly consume the queue, let's update the scheduler to dispatch the job hourly.
+Since we want to continuously consume the queue, let's update the scheduler to dispatch the job hourly.
 Add the following line to the method `schedule` on the file  `App\Console\Kernel`:
 ```php
 $schedule->job(new ProcessRabbitMQMessage)->hourly();
 ```

-### Create a basic messages sender to test your consumer locally
+### Create a basic message sender to test your consumer locally
 Generate a new job using the Laravel Artisan CLI:
 ```bash
 php artisan make:job RabbitMQMessageSender